cgwire/kitsu/docs/customization/README.md

 ![Setting status new](../img/getting-started/setting_status_new.png)

-On the "Task Status" tab, you can choose which status you want to use on this production, validate your choice with the "add" button.
+On the **Task Status** tab, you can choose which status you want to use on this production, validate your choice with the **add** button.

 ![Setting Add Status](../img/getting-started/setting_status_add.png)